 The three VPNs we can unequivocally recommend for anyone looking for a great VPN with a great internet kill switch are:

-So let’s examine each of these VPNs in more detail and the kill switches they offer.
+So let’s examine each of these VPNs in more detail and the VPN kill switches they offer.

-NordVPN – Both types of kill switch in one VPN
+NordVPN – Both types of kill switches in one VPN

 |Logs||No logs (audited)|

 NordVPN excels in many different areas, from privacy and security to streaming and unblocking websites.
 And with a large network of fast servers, it remains the best VPN for streaming with access to numerous media libraries.
 It is currently the fastest VPN we have tested, hitting speeds of around 445 Mbps with the WireGuard VPN protocol.